aangsupriatna/nuxt-express-crud/README.md

-# nuxt-api
+# Nuxt.js with express and Nedb for project starter

-> My sensational Nuxt.js project
+> Nuxt.js project starter

 ## Build Setup